cube3power/atsd/rule-engine/notifications/custom-ifttt.md

 ![](images/ifttt_applet_10.png)

 Enter a phone number to receive messages from ATSD and click **Send PIN**.
-Check your device and enter the received PIN.
+Check your device and enter the PIN you've received.
 Click **Connect**.

 ![](images/ifttt_applet_11.png)